What Is an IVC Filter?

-A 2010 study published in Journal for the American Medical Association (JAMA) Internal Medicine showed that about one-fourth of Bard G2 filters failed with device fracture or breakages.
+A 2010 study published in the Journal of the American Medical Association (JAMA) Internal Medicine showed that about one-fourth of Bard G2 filters failed with device fractures or breakages.
 The study reported the death of one patient though the cause of death was not specified.

 A 2012 research study published in the CardioVascular Interventional Radiology journal indicated retrievable IVC filters manufactured by other companies also failed.
-Two devices, the Gunther Tulip and Cook Celect were shown to have a high rate of Vena Cava wall puncture within 71 days of placement and showed a 40 percent migration rate.
+Two devices, the Gunther Tulip and Cook Select were shown to have a high rate of vena cava wall puncture within 71 days of placement and showed a 40 percent migration rate.

 The same study identified other issues including: